lingeringwillx/sims2py/README.md

 **compress(subfile)**

 Compresses the content of *subfile*.
 If the content of *subfile* is already compressed, then nothing happens.
-Returns a reference to subfile.
 Raises a *CompressionError* if compression fails.
+Returns a reference to *subfile*.

 **decompress(subfile)**

 Decompresses the content of *subfile*.
 If the content of *subfile* is already decompressed, then nothing happens.
-Returns a reference to subfile.
 Raises a *CompressionError* if decompression fails.
+Returns a reference to *subfile*.

 **print_TGI(subfile)**